-Figure 2 shows data for the five states with the greatest net gain, or net loss, in adjusted gross income (expressed as a percentage of the AGI of those who were residents of the state in both 2019 and 2020).
-The table shows the net change in the number of returns, the number of personal exemptions, and amount of adjusted gross income for each state.
-(See Figure 3 in the Appendix for data on all states for 2020, and Figure 4 for net migration values for the five years from 2016 to 2020.)
+Figure 2 shows data for the five states with the greatest net gain, or net loss, in adjusted gross income (expressed as a percentage of the AGI of those who were residents of the state in both 2020 and 2021).
+The table shows the net change in the number of returns, the number of personal exemptions, and the amount of adjusted gross income for each state.
+(See Figure 3 in the Appendix for data on all states for 2021, and Figure 4 for net migration values for the six years since 2015.)

 Figure 2 also includes columns showing the average AGI of those moving to a state, and those leaving that state.
 This analysis shows that the magnitude of the change in AGI was not just a function of the number of people moving from state to state, but also reflected the amount of AGI reported by those who migrated from state to state.

-In general, states that recorded a net increase in the number of taxpayers due to migration tended to receive new residents whose AGI was greater than that of those who departed, while those which lost population tended to lose higher income taxpayers while taking in those with lower incomes.
+In general, states that recorded a net increase in the number of taxpayers due to migration tended to receive new residents whose AGI was greater than that of those who departed, while those states which lost population tended to lose higher income taxpayers while taking in those with lower incomes.

 For example, in Florida, the average new taxpayer reported AGI of $149,201, while the average AGI of those who left the state was $72,067, while those who immigrated to California from other states had average AGI of $87,072, while departing taxpayers had average AGI of $125,362.
 Of the 22 states and the District of Columbia which had a net loss of adjusted gross income in 2021 due to migration, in only one did incoming residents report more AGI per return than departing residents, while of the 28 states which gained AGI, in only four states did incoming residents report less AGI per return than departing residents.